samanrashidii/gifmeasap/README.md

 # React Gif Me

-Search Gifs through "Giphy" and "Tenor" faster and in one place wriiten by react
+Search Gifs through "Giphy" and "Tenor" faster and in one place.

 ## Language